By Steve Tunstall-Oracle on Jan 23, 2015

 I feel your pain, and believe me, I have to deal with it as much or even more than you do.
 There are, however, some cool things you can do here and it will make your life easier if you fully understand how this screen works.

 Do NOT hit the 'Takeover' button.
-That button should be labeled "Panic the other controller".
+That button should be labeled "Ungracefully shutdown the other controller".
 Those were just too many words to fit on the button, so they called it Takeover.
-Panic is exactly what it does.
-Sure, that means that since the other head is now in panic, this head will now takeover all of the resources and the other head will now reboot.
+Sure, that means that since the other head is now being instantly rebooted, this head will now takeover all of the resources and the other head will now reboot.
 This is one of the worse ways to reboot the other head.
 It's not nice.
 It does not flush the cache first.
 It's actually slower then the other way.
-Don't do it.
+When and why would you ever hit it?
+There's a few reasons.
+Perhaps the other head is in a failed state that is not allowing you to log in and shut it down correctly.
+Perhaps you are just setting the controls up on day one, you know there's no workload at all, and you really don't care how the other head gets rebooted.
+If that's the case, then go for it.

 Instead, for a clean and faster reboot, log into the controller you want to reboot, and click the power button:

-This allows you to reboot is gracefully, flushing the cache first, and it actually comes up faster than a panic.
+This allows you to reboot is gracefully, flushing the cache first, and it actually comes up faster than the 'takeover' way, almost always.

 Now that it has rebooted, which may take 5-15 minutes, the good controller's cluster screen should show that it's "Ready for Failback".
 Be certain all of your resources are set to the proper owner, and then hit the "Failback" button to move the resources and change both controllers to the "Active" state.
 REMEMBER--- You only get to hit the Failback button ONCE!!!
 So take your time and do all of your config and setup and get the ownership right before you hit it.
 Otherwise, you will be rebooting one of your controllers again.
 Not a huge deal, but another 15 minutes of your life, and perhaps a production slowdown for your clients.